 - 16.1.1 The purpose of this Article is to ensure that the fuel and engine oil used in Formula One correspond to what these terms are generally understood to mean. - 16.1.2 With regard to fuel, the detailed requirements of this Article are intended to ensure the use of fuels that are composed of compounds normally found in commercial fuels and to prohibit the use of specific power-boosting chemical compounds.
 Acceptable compounds and compound classes are defined in 16.2 and 16.4.3.
-In addition, to cover the presence of low level impurities, the sum of components lying outside the 16.2 and 16.4.3 definitions are limited to 1% max m/m of the total fuel. - 16.1.3 Only ambient air may be mixed with the fuel as an oxidant. - 16.1.4 The function of an engine oil is to lubricate moving parts, to improve the overall efficiency of the engine by reducing friction and to reduce wear.
+In addition, to cover the presence of low level impurities, the sum of components lying outside the 16.2 and 16.4.3 definitions are limited to 1% max m/m of the total fuel. - 16.1.3 Only approved fuel (Article 16.5) may be released into the engine combustion chamber by the fuel injector (5.1.12). - 16.1.4 Only ambient air may be mixed with the fuel as an oxidant. - 16.1.5 The function of an engine oil is to lubricate moving parts, to improve the overall efficiency of the engine by reducing friction and to reduce wear.
 It also cleans, inhibits corrosion, improves sealing, and cools the engine by carrying heat away from moving parts.
 Engine oils should not enhance the properties of the fuel nor energize the combustion.
-The presence of any component that cannot be rationally associated with the defined functions of the engine oil will be deemed unacceptable. - 16.1.5 Any fuel or engine oil, which appears to have been formulated in order to subvert the purpose of this regulation, will be deemed to be outside it. - 16.1.6 All Competitors must be in possession of a Material Safety Data Sheet for each type of fuel or engine oil used.
+The presence of any component that cannot be rationally associated with the defined functions of the engine oil will be deemed unacceptable. - 16.165 Any fuel or engine oil, which appears to have been formulated in order to subvert the purpose of this regulation, will be deemed to be outside it. - 16.1.76 All Competitors must be in possession of a Material Safety Data Sheet for each type of fuel or engine oil used.
 This sheet must be made out in accordance with EC Directive 93/112/EEC and all information contained therein strictly adhered to.